-Sam Greenberg is a tax attorney in the Los Angeles office of Munger, Tolles & Olson.
-His practice focuses on the taxation of domestic and international transactions.
-Mr. Greenberg was named a Rising Star by Southern California Super Lawyers magazine in 2013.
+Sam Greenberg is a tax and corporate partner in the San Francisco and Los Angeles offices of Munger, Tolles & Olson.
+His practice focuses on the taxation of domestic and international transactions with a particular emphasis on founder-led initiatives.
 His experience includes:

-Advising clients on tax issues related to mergers, acquisitions, divestitures, financings, bankruptcy and insolvency restructurings, including debtor and creditor tax considerations, loss preservation and cancellation of debt issues
+- Advising clients on tax issues related to mergers, acquisitions, divestitures, financings, bankruptcy and insolvency restructurings, including debtor and creditor tax considerations, loss preservation and cancellation of debt issues.

-Structuring and implementing complex formation transactions for both master limited partnerships and real estate investment trusts
+- Structuring and implementing complex formation transactions for both master limited partnerships and real estate investment trusts.

-Representing investment banks and issuers in a variety of debt and equity offerings
+- Representing investment banks and issuers in a variety of debt and equity offerings.

 While in law school, Mr. Greenberg was an Articles Editor for the Loyola of Los Angeles Law Review and received the Gregory W. Goff award for highest achievement in the tax law curriculum.
-He was also a Judicial Extern to the Honorable Arthur L. Alarcon of the United States Court of Appeals for the 9th Circuit.
+He was also a Judicial Extern to the Honorable Arthur L. Alarcon of the United States Court of Appeals for the Ninth Circuit.

 Mr. Greenberg has studied the taxation of real property, individuals, U.S. and non-U.S. corporations, intellectual property and partnerships at the graduate level, where he received the Lynn Witte Award from the LACBA Tax Section for the highest GPA in his Tax LL.M. program.
 In addition, he has a background in public accounting.